pjf/exobrain/README.md

 Set up ubic (if you haven't already done so):

-    ubic-admin setup
+    $ ubic-admin setup

-Copy the `exobrain` file into your ubic services:

-    cp `which exobrain` ~/ubic/service
+Set up exobrain:

+    $ exobrain setup

 **Step 3: Add configuration**

+If you install the `Exobrain::Twitter` extension (you should) then you can run `exobrain-twitter-auth` to configure your Twitter endpoints.

 Exobrain uses a `~/.exobrainrc` file.
 You can copy the `example.exobrainrc` file from the `docs/` directory to get started.
 Exobrain will also use